hyperledger/indy-hipe/text/0003-did-comm/README.md

 as a transport problem, traditional TLS, login, and expiring sessions are impractical.
-Furthermore, centralized servers and certificate authorities perpetuate a power and UX imbalance between servers and clients that doesn't fit with the peer-oriented A2A.
+Furthermore, centralized servers and certificate authorities perpetuate a power and UX imbalance between servers and clients that doesn't fit with the peer-oriented DIDComm.

-A2A uses public key cryptography, not certificates from some parties and passwords from others.
+DIDComm uses public key cryptography, not certificates from some parties and passwords from others.
 Its security guarantees are independent of the transport over which it flows.
 It is sessionless (though sessions can _easily_ be built atop it).
 When authentication is required, all